Security Far Beyond

 A secure Windows network environment requires all domain users to use strong passwords.
 To help with this, a system administrator can implement password policies that encourage all users to create reliable and secure passwords.
 Three password policies — maximum password age, password length, and password complexity — are among the first policies encountered by administrators and users alike in an Active Directory domain.

-Your organization might have the most robust password policy in place and provide effective security awareness training but passwords are still effortlessly compromised by the weakest security link of any organization – your own employees.
+Your organization might have the most robust password policy in place and provide effective security awareness training but passwords are still effortlessly compromised by the weakest security link of any organization: your own employees.

-The common causes of compromised credentials
+Common causes of compromised credentials

 Phishing (user clicks on link and enters credentials)